Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 MANAGEMENT OF ELEVATED SPERM DFI

-Studies have shown that interventions can be to take to effectively reduce elevated DFI levels in the majority of men, and this has the potential to improve fertility outcomes in these couples.
+Studies have shown that interventions can effectively reduce elevated DFI levels in the majority of men, and this has the potential to improve fertility outcomes in these couples.
 The primary approaches to reducing DFI fragmentation levels in men with abnormal testing include antioxidant therapy, treatment of reversible risk factors, and maximizing the “freshness” of the sperm specimen.
 There are 5 basic steps that men can take to address elevated sperm DFI levels.

 1) Antioxidant therapy can decrease DFI levels by protecting the DNA of the sperm from damaging oxygen free radicals.
 It should be understood that there is contradictory evidence regarding the impact of antioxidants on improving sperm DFI levels.
 For example, a 2019 study of 1,645 infertile men found that antioxidants were able to reduce sperm DFI levels by 38.9%, and this closely matched with improvements in sperm motility as well.
 [Salehi P. IntJ ReprodBiomed 2019] In contrast, the 2020 randomized MOXI (Males, Antioxidants, and Fertility) Trial looking at 174 patients in 2020 did not find any improvement in sperm DFI levels with the use of antioxidants.
 [Steiner AZ FertSteril 2020] Until more definitive answers with larger trials can shed further light on the topic, the numerous studies showing reductions in DFI with antioxidant therapy suggests that this relatively low cost/low risk intervention is a reasonable approach that may provide some benefit for men who have increased sperm DFI levels.
 See the Antioxidants section of this website for more detailed information on antioxidant regimens.